ldstep/ldstephensnet/content/notes.md

 ---

+July 28, 2025, at 9:23:17 AM

+One of my complaints with iPadOS 26 is that Split View and Slide Over are gone from Full Screen App.

+---

 July 24, 2025, at 3:50:43 PM

 I installed iA Writer on my MacBook again.
 We’ll see how long it lasts?